CDRT/mk_docs/docs/ref/bios/settings/thinkstation/cpusetup.md

 <details><summary>VT-d Feature</summary>

+!!! info ""
-?> VT-d support on Intel platforms provides the capability to ensure improved isolation of I/O resources for greater reliability, security, and availability.
+    VT-d support on Intel platforms provides the capability to ensure improved isolation of I/O resources for greater reliability, security, and availability.

 Options: